satta/balboa-backend-accumulo/README.md

 ## Accumulo setup

-The observation data are stored in three tables, optimized for `rrname`, `rdata` and reverse `rrname` lookups (used for suffix queries).
+The observation data are stored in three tables, optimized for `rrname`, `rdata` and reverse `rrname` look-ups (used for suffix queries).
 We store observations redundantly reduce the number of indirections.

+Please make sure these tables are present and read/writable for the user specified in the connection details.

 ### Table `balboa_by_rrname`